 Don’t miss the Tiffany leaded glass in the domed second story windows or the framed portraits of visitors in the man-cave den featuring Henry Ford and other men of this stature.

-#2 Attend a Touring Broadway Performance
+2. Attend a Broadway Performance

 South Bend, Indiana is home to the nearly 100 year-old Morris Performing Arts Center.
 Showing a handful of touring Broadway shows annually, as well as monthly concerts, performances, and symphony orchestras, this gorgeous theatre is a gem in the heart of town.
 It was originally built as a vaudeville venue.
 Having seen Les Miserables at the theatre, I can comment on how incredible the musicians were as well as the talent of the groups coming to the theatre.